This post may contain affiliate links. Please read our disclosure policy.

 How To Make Banana Bread For One

-2. Combine dry ingredients: In a small bowl, mix together the flour, baking soda, cinnamon, and salt.
+2. In a small bowl, whisk together the flour, baking soda, cinnamon, and salt.
 Set aside.

-2. Add wet ingredients: Mix in the melted butter, egg yolk, and vanilla until fully blended.
+2. Mix in the melted butter, egg yolk, and vanilla until fully blended.

-1. Bake: Pour the batter into the ramekin and bake for 25 to 30 minutes, or until golden brown.
+1. Pour the batter into the ramekin and bake for 25 to 30 minutes, until the top is golden brown and a toothpick inserted in the center comes out with a few moist crumbs.

-one small banana bread in a ramekin next to a red napkin
+a single serving banana bread in a white ramekin next to ripe bananas on a black surface.

 Expert Tips